cdl-geneseo/geneseo-dictionary/M/Mid.md

 # Mid

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Mid

 Created by  Mollie McMullan, last modified on May 05, 2023

 This is a slang adjective that describes something or someone that is below average or of poor quality.
 As of 2023, 99.5% of respondents knew this word.
 On a scale from one to five with five being the most relevant, those surveyed averaged this word's relevance to a four.(McMullan, G-M, 2023)